browserengineering/book/book/html.md

     return self.finish()
 ```

+A tree is a bit more complex than a list, so I moved the
+adding-to-a-tree logic to `add_text` and `add_tag`.
+The `out` variable
-Note that the `out` variable is gone, and that I've also changed the
-`return` statement to call a new `finish` method, which should convert
+is gone, and note that I've also moved the `return` statement to a new
-whatever incomplete tree we have to the final, complete tree.
+`finish` method, which converts the incomplete tree to the final,
+complete tree.

-To add a text node, which is never unfinished, we just add it to the
+Let's start adding to the tree.
+To add a text node we add it as a
-last node in the list:
+child of the last unfinished node:

 ``` {.python}
 class HTMLParser: